LGBTQ rights in the British Virgin Islands

-Lesbian, gay, bisexual, and transgender (LGBT) persons in the British Virgin Islands face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) persons in the British Virgin Islands face legal challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity has been legal in the British Virgin Islands since 2001.

 Law regarding same-sex sexual activity

 Before 2001, anal sex and oral sex for both heterosexuals and male homosexuals were criminal offences, referred to as "buggery" under the British Virgin Islands Criminal Code.
 Lesbian activity has never been illegal.
 Age of consent is set at 16, regardless of gender or sexual orientation.

 Sexual acts between two consenting adults in private were expressly decriminalized by an Order in Council in the British Virgin Islands (and other British Overseas Territories) by the British Government pursuant to Sections 3(1) and 3(7) of the Caribbean Territories (Criminal Law) Order, 2000.
 According to section 4 of the order, the law has retrospective effect.
 There are two exceptions to the law: group sex and sex in public remain criminal offences and may also lead to charges under gross indecency and other minor sexual offence laws.

 As a British Overseas Territory, the British Virgin Islands Government is required to comply with their obligations under international human rights instruments.
 Specifically, this includes an adherence to the European Convention on Human Rights, which highlight a responsibility to ensure non-discrimination and equality.
 The European Convention on Human Rights has been recognised by the courts as having legal effect in the jurisdiction.